 - All supported Raritan-brand powerstrips can be connected to another Raritan device and added to CC-SG as a Powerstrip device.
 Raritan-brand powerstrips include Dominion PX and RPC powerstrips.
 Check the Compatibility Matrix for supported versions.
 To configure this type of managed powerstrip in CC-SG, you must know to which Raritan device the powerstrip is physically connected.
-See Configuring Powerstrips That Are Managed by Another Device in CC-SG (on page 100). - 2.
-Dominion PX1, PX2 and PX3 PDUs can be connected directly to the IP network and added to CC-SG as devices.
+See Configuring Powerstrips that are Managed by Another Device in CC-SG (on page 95). - Dominion PX1, PX2 and PX3 PDUs can be connected directly to the IP network and added to CC-SG as devices.
 Note that there are 2 device types: PX1 PDUs are designated as Dominion PX devices, and PX2 and PX3 are Raritan PX iPDU devices.
-These PDUs do not need to be connected to another Raritan device. - 3.
-Multi-vendor support of PDUs is available by configuration of a Raritan's Power IQ service interface.
-See Power Control of Power IQ IT Devices (on page 386).
+These PDUs do not need to be connected to another Raritan device. - Multi-vendor support of PDUs is available by configuration of a Raritan's Power IQ service interface.
+See Power Control of Power IQ IT Devices (on page 355).

 With all methods, you must add Managed Powerstrip interfaces to nodes to create power associations between the outlets and the nodes they power.
-See Interfaces for Managed Powerstrip Connections (see "Interfaces for Power Control using Managed Powerstrips and PDUs" on page 143).
+See Interfaces for Power Control using Managed Powerstrips and PDUs (on page 133).